Kilgen Organ Story

 Spending most of its life in Lincoln, Nebraska, our organ has served an Evangelical German Lutheran congregation, a Latvian congregation and a Greek Orthodox parish.
 The organ is a simple one, built to accompany hymns, with one manual and seven stops.

 Offered for sale in 2001 on Ebay, the organ was purchased by Gregory Noyes, music director at that time, and Timothy Smith, an organist and organ builder with ties to our city.
-They proposed that the Christ Church Vestry purchase the instrument to replace the electric organ then in use.
-Shortly after the affirmative Vestry vote, a donor stepped forward with needed funds to make the organ playable.

 The organ was taken apart and moved from Nebraska to Eastport to a donated storefront.
 Parish members helped with cleaning the pipes and other tasks.
 Many community members loaned their talents.
 David Addison reworked the pedal board; Elizabeth Hopkins refurbished the case; Tanya Barker restored the nameplate using a reverse painting technique.
 Organ builder Timothy Smith rebuilt the organ in the church over the course of several months, with Greg Noyes overseeing the entire project.

 The organ was dedicated on October 20, 2002, in honor of Laura J. Turner and Eleanor T. Norton.
+It is a beautiful site to see, listen to and learn about a small church community coming together to share and celebrate our ministry through music.